Overheads and cash flow can be quite a strain on smaller farms, so here we outline five ways to reduce farming costs to improve efficiency

 The first step is to have a strong understanding of the whole business and how it fits into the bigger picture.
 In order to reach that point, here are five ways you could streamline your business and potentially cut some costs along the way.

-Whether with other farmers or through a buying group, working together can cut costs and boost efficiencies, says Philip Dunn, partner at Brown & Co.
+Whether with other farmers or through a buying group, working together can cut costs and boost efficiencies, says Philip Dunn, partner at property and business consultants Brown & Co.
 However, it’s important to deal with like-minded people and not to go into it just for the cost saving.

 Farmers can also collaborate when buying or selling, giving them more clout in the market.

-Farmers will need to address how to get where they need to be, he adds.
+Farmers will need to address how to get where they need to be, says Mr Hughes.
 “If they are carrying the inertia of generations, they may need to challenge that in order to move on.
 There are plenty of advisers who can help; do not be afraid of taking challenging advice.”

 When seeking advice on benchmarking, it’s important to consider which advisers understand the market best, providing quality and value for money rather than simply the cheapest prices.